mentels/riak_core_tutorial/README.md

 ```

 When the framework decides to start handoff it sends `?FOLD_REQ` that is
-a request representing how to fold over the data held by the vnode.
+a request representing how to fold over data held by the vnode.
 This request is supposed to be handled in `Mod:handle_handoff_command/3`
 and contains "folding function" along with initial accumulator.
 Let's
 add it to our storage vnode: